Archives

 Adverse childhood experiences (ACEs) are potentially traumatic events or environmental factors occurring during childhood that can disrupt a child’s sense of safety, stability, and bonding.
 ACEs include child abuse and maltreatment, family dysfunctions, and exposure to violence outside the family.
 Individuals impacted by ACEs are at greater risk of developing obesity in adulthood, however, few studies have prospectively measured ACEs and obesity during childhood.
 Associations with the adoption of obesogenic behaviours during childhood, which directly contribute to obesity are also understudied.

 VISION researcher Dr Ladan Hashemi, along with colleagues from the University of Auckland, New Zealand, examined associations between individual and cumulative ACEs, obesity, and obesogenic behaviours during childhood (up to age 8).
-Using data from eight waves of the Growing Up in New Zealand study—the country’s largest birth cohort study—they developed an index to measure seven ACEs: child physical and psychological abuse, witnessing domestic violence against the mother, parental incarceration, parental substance abuse, parental mental illness, peer bullying, and experiences of ethnic discrimination.
+Using data from eight waves of the Growing Up in New Zealand study—the country’s largest birth cohort study—they developed an index to measure nine ACEs: child physical and psychological abuse, witnessing domestic violence against the mother, parental separation or divorce, parental incarceration, parental substance abuse, parental mental illness, peer bullying, and experiences of ethnic discrimination.
 Their research, Associations between specific and cumulative adverse childhood experiences, childhood obesity, and obesogenic behaviours, discovered that:

 • ACEs were prevalent among children in New Zealand with almost nine out of ten experiencing at least one ACE.
 Multiple adverse experiences were also prevalent, with one in three children experiencing at least three traumatic events.